 This approach to PE provides children with a more authentic experience of sport as pupils participate in ‘seasons’ that last a term, rather than completing half term units of work.

 The aim of this model is for pupils to take an active role in their own sport experience by serving in varied and realistic roles that we see in authentic sport settings such as; captains, coaches, statisticians, trainers, officials, publicists and health and safety.

 Whilst there is still a focus on developing each child’s physical skills, there is an important emphasis on developing their social and emotional qualities that ultimately spark enthusiasm and enjoyment towards participating in sport.

 Each pupil will belong to a team that aims to develop their character, confidence and their connections with others through team names, chants and uniforms as they work together to learn and develop new skills, tactics and respectively compete against other teams.

 Success is not reflected solely by a team’s win-loss record but by the overall performance of the team and its members.
 Familiarising our pupils with the skill sets required to train and compete at their level is vital for their long-term development.
-Each scheme of work is designed to teach the skills essential for a pupil of a particular age and this expands year upon year as they graduate from L1 to F3.
+Each scheme of work is designed to teach the skills essential for a pupil of a particular age and this expands year upon year.

-Girls are coached in the three team sports of hockey, netball and cricket.
-Matches are played against local independent schools at Under-9 and Under-11 level.
-We try to arrange matches so that every girl plays at least once during the term in Form 3 (Year 6) and Form One (Year 4).
-Our Lower School teams have enjoyed amazing success in recent years, qualifying for the National Hockey and National Netball finals.
+Girls are coached in the three-team sports of hockey, netball and cricket.
+Matches are played against local independent schools at Under 9 and Under 11 level and our Lower School teams have enjoyed considerable success in recent years, qualifying for the National Hockey and National Netball finals.

 Games lessons take place twice a week and are taught by a motivated and highly qualified coaching staff who always promote excellence and enjoyment at the individual and team level.